kuriboshi/lips/README.md

 ### GitHub workflows

 Builds and tests using GitHub actions are included in the `.github/workflows` directory.
-There are workflows for both Ubuntu 20 and 22.
+There are workflows for Ubuntu 22.04 as well as one for CodeQL.

 ### Local testing

 For local testing there are some docker files in the `test` directory which can be used for testing on various platforms.
-Runing the following command builds and tests on all the above operating systems and compiler combinations.
+Runing the following command builds and tests on all the above Linux operating systems and compiler combinations.

 ```sh
 cmake --preset default --target test-linux